Work with me

 You're redesigning expert work in a changing profession.

-You're rethinking how tax, finance, or other expert-driven work gets delivered and you want someone who has spent decades at the intersection of professional services, technology, and operational change.
-You need experienced counsel from someone who has seen both the right and wrong ways these transformations unfold inside complex organizations.
+You're rethinking how tax, finance, or other expert-driven work gets delivered — work that calls for someone who has spent decades at the intersection of professional services, technology, and operational change, and who has seen both the right and wrong ways these transformations unfold inside complex organizations.

 • 04